 And yes, usher her cross busy roads with a gentle, watchful, protective hand,

 And you then taking the curb side lest some driver make a move they hadn’t planned.

-For she needs to know what depth and length you’d go to for her, should some threat arise,
+For she needs to know what length and depth you’d go to for her, should some threat arise;

 Though such should be the way of any man the moment he hears a woman’s cries.